National Association of Academic Advisors for Athletics

 N4A Membership Benefits

 National Convention - N4A hosts its National Convention each June.
-You can expect to enjoy first-rate workshops, nationally-known featured speakers, and stimulating discussion of current issues in the academic/athletic advising field.
+You can expect to enjoy first-rate workshops, nationally-known featured speakers, and stimulating discussion of current issues in the academic/athletic advising & student-athlete development field.
 Network with your peers and share your expertise and experiences.
 Specific programming for "New Members" as well as programming for veterans and all those in between will benefit you in your commitment to student-athlete welfare.
 New Members and First Time Convention Attendees, be sure to join us for the New Member Orientation and Reception.

 Awards - Awards are designated into two categories: professional and student.
 Those given or recognized at the National Convention include the following: